ALWAYS CONSULT YOUR MEDICAL DOCTOR BEFORE BEGINNING ANY EXERCISE PROGRAM!

 Being as the physiological characteristics of muscle between the genders are the same, there is no sensible reason why weight training programs for women need to be any different from that of men.
 In fact, because the muscle groups involved are the same for men and women, resistance programs should be designed to improve the performance of the muscles involved regardless of gender.
 It is a misconception that weight training programs for women should be any different from those of men.
 It is also a misconception that women lose flexibility and become bulky from weight training.
 The only difference required between weight training programs for men and women is generally the amount of weight used for a given lift.

 Ladies next time you balk at the idea of strength training, consider female Olympic athletes such as gymnasts who are able to perform 40 pull ups and competitive female weight lifters who can lift over two times their body weight.
 These outstanding female athletes display what is possible through strength training.
 For another excellent example of what is possible when a woman commits herself to “Life under the Iron”, take a good hard look at our own Brenda Sue for inspiration.
-This little lady is 62 years old, weighs about 135 pounds, and can deadlift 190 pounds, and will soon surpass 200.
+This little lady is 62 years old, weighs about 135 pounds, and can deadlift 230 pounds.
 Brenda Sue has become strong without becoming bulky, her health and level of fitness are that of a twenty something, her self esteem and confidence levels are at an all time high.